Jump to:

 BONDART PHOTOGRAPHY/Shutterstock

 The worst time to visit Porto is between December to February.
-This is the wettest part of the year and heavy downpours are unavoidable.
+These months are the wettest part of the year and heavy downpours are unavoidable.

 That means leisurely strolls through the city to admire architecture, enjoy a glass of wine or cocktail at an outdoor table, or meander across a bridge over the Douro River may be crossed off the list with so much rain.